Skip Ribbon Commands

 • The department will be contacted in advance of the audit visit;

-• Heads of audited institutions and departmental administrators will attend an initial scoping meeting where the internal auditor will explain the purpose of the audit;
+• Relevant staff will attend an initial meeting where the internal auditor will explain the purpose of the audit and what information the department needs to provide;

-• After the audit takes place, a draft report will be prepared for the department to comment upon;
+• After the audit takes place, a draft report will be prepared with findings and audit sponsors (typically senior staff in professional services divisions) agree actions to address those findings;

 Why is my department being audited?